+Here is an example of vegetation management software utilities advantages.
 Let’s say the developer decides to sell the solar system to an offtaker after 5years of neglecting his solar panels.
 His lack of vegetation management led to a breed of fast-growing weeds swiftly taking over a third of the solar arrays, damaging a number of them in the process.
 Blossoming flowers left panels dirty and pollen-damaged.
 This damage can reduce efficiency by up to 30%.
 Once again, the offtaker is taking on the risk having received no evidence of maintenance management carried out on site.

 Become a “super offtaker”

 “Offtakers have wide-ranging levels of creditworthiness.
 At the high-end of the credit spectrum are public companies like Google, Apple or Microsoft.
 They are like “super offtakers” because they have impeccable, investment-grade credit, and they buy a ton of renewable energy!” – Rob Freeman What is an Offtaker?